-Table 13.5-18: ECVI and Mainland Sockeye 2019 Salmon Outlook
+Table 13.5-18: ECVI and Mainland Sockeye 2020 Salmon Outlook

-Outlook Unit 2019 Outlook Areas 11-13 No systems are assessed in Area 11.
-Preliminary Sockeye returns in 2018 to the Nimpkish River (Area 12) were slightly below the 2014 brood year but above both the 4- and 12-year averages.
-Assessment of Quatse River escapement data (in Area 12) has not yet been completed, but indications are for an average return abundance.
-Preliminary Sockeye returns in Area 13, specifically the Phillips River, were average in 2018.
-The Heydon Creek Sockeye program (in Area 13) was also reinstituted in 2018 and preliminary counts are above the most recent 4-year average (from 2009-2012).
-For 2019, the only indication of marine survival comes from varied but somewhat improved returns of local Pink and Coho salmon returns in 2018 (same 2017 outmigration year as 2019 Sockeye).
-Consequently, the average to above average brood in 2015 and some mixed signals in marine survival conditions result in an outlook that is low to near target.
-(2018 Outlook Category was 2/3) Sakinaw Of the 78,878 smolts that left Sakinaw Lake in 2016 only three adult Sockeye returned in 2018.
+Outlook Unit 2020 Outlook Areas 11-13 No systems are assessed in Area 11.
+Preliminary Sockeye returns in 2019 to the Nimpkish River (Area 12) were below the 2015 brood year and slightly below the 4- and 12-year averages.
+Assessment of Quatse River escapement data (in Area 12) has not yet been completed, but indications are for below average return abundance.
+The Heydon Creek Sockeye program (in Area 13) was also reinstituted in 2018 and preliminary counts for 2019 are below the most recent 4-year average (from 2009- 2012).
+For 2020, the only indication of marine survival comes from varied but generally poor returns of local Pink and Coho salmon returns in 2019 (same 2018 outmigration year as 2020 Sockeye).
+Consequently, the average to above average brood in 2016 and some mixed signals in marine survival conditions result in an outlook that is low to near target.
+(2019Outlook Category was 2/3) Sakinaw Of the 78,878 smolts that left Sakinaw Lake in 2016 only three adult Sockeye returned in 2018.
 Marine survival continues to be extremely low; for the 2016 ocean entry year, the smolt-to-adult survival was 0.003% for hatchery-origin and 0.139% for wild-origin smolts.
 The 2018 return included 2 fish from captive brood and 1 natural origin spawner.
 Under this low survival rate, it is likely that there will be almost no adult Sockeye returning in 2019 from the 34,871 smolts enumerated in 2017.
 If marine survival is near the 4-year average, a total of 52 adults are expected; 23 natural origin and 29 from captive brood.
 (2018 Outlook Category was 1)

 Historically many of these Sockeye populations were assessed visually by fishery officers, charter patrol, and stock assessment personnel.
-In recent years escapements have been consistently monitored for 3 populations: Nimpkish River, Quatse River and Sakinaw River.
+In recent years escapements have been consistently monitored for four populations: Quaste River, Heydon Creek, Nimpkish River and Sakinaw River.